Family & Friends - Know the Words

 - For someone with suicidal thoughts, Suicide may feel like the only way to escape the pain.
 Sufferers often feel loved ones would be better off without them, but we know that this is not the case.
 Let the person know they are loved and that people care.
 Most people would rather know that someone is feeling suicidal when they can help rather than to find out when it is too late.
 Suicide has a devastating effect on families and loved ones left behind.

-- Self Help Brochures on Depression & related topics - available to download read or listen to audio: many of us struggle with mental health issues but don't have direct access to therapy or key information which could help.
+- Self Help Brochures: a series of guides on Depression & related topics that are available to download read or listen to audio.
+Many of us struggle with mental health issues but don't have direct access to therapy or key information which could help.
 To fill this gap, 3Ts series of self-help booklets covers a range of topics to serve as a 'first step' towards recovery.
 This series of booklets on a range of mental health topics including Depression & Low Mood, are written by clinical psychologists and provide the reader with key cognitive behavioural techniques to help manage common mental health problems.
 We've made the booklets accessible, easy to use and short (20 - 30 pages).
 Depression Brochure Download Link.